antcolag/tools/docs/debug.md

 Debug
 ===

-Debugging utilities wrapped in hendlers.
+The module contains collection of functions for type checking and to handle statements like throw and debug, as functions.

-Most of the debugging functionality are skipped when the ```DEBUGGING``` member of the module is falsy
+It also exposes the ```DEBUGGING``` member of the module controlls the behaviour of some functions.
+Can be changed using the DEBUG function exposesd in the module.

 ASSERT
 ---